Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Discussion

 \section{Discussion}

-Our work provides a systematic framework for understanding how cell motility modulates the viscoelastic response of embryonic tissue such as PSM.
-Using an extended vertex model incorporating active forces, we characterized mechanical behavior under classical rheological protocols such as stress relaxation and oscillatory shear, as well as under spatiotemporally pulsatile perturbations.
-These studies reveal how motility modulates viscoelastic timescales, which can be used to understand pattern formation in embryonic tissue.
-We find that motility significantly accelerates stress relaxation, shifting tissue behavior from solid-like to fluid-like by enabling faster junctional rearrangements.
-In low-motility regimes, residual stress persists over long timescales, leading to elastic storage and global torque under repeated perturbation.
-In contrast, high-motility tissues reorganize locally, allowing for stress dissipation and morphological adaptation.
-These findings are consistent with in vivo observations in vertebrate presomitic mesoderm, where posterior regions exhibit fluid-like behavior due to elevated motility, while anterior regions behave more elastically \cite{serwaneVivoQuantificationSpatially2017a, mongeraFluidtosolidJammingTransition2018}.
+Our work provides a unified framework for understanding how cell motility modulates the viscoelastic response of embryonic tissues such as the presomitic mesoderm.
+Using an active vertex model calibrated to PSM explant relaxation measurements, we reproduced the motility-dependent mechanical behavior of PSM explants and uncovered how active fluctuations reshape tissue-level rheology.
+By characterizing the model under classical rheological protocols, such as stress relaxation and oscillatory shear, we identified the intrinsic mechanical timescales that govern morphogenetic patterning.
+These analyses show that motility accelerates stress relaxation by enhancing junctional rearrangements, effectively shifting the tissue from solid-like to fluid-like behavior.
+In low-motility regimes, where rearrangements are rare, residual stresses persist, and the tissue responds elastically over long timescales.
+In contrast, highly motile tissues rapidly reorganize to dissipate stress and adapt their morphology.
+This motility-dependent viscoelastic transition is consistent with in vivo observations in vertebrate PSM, where the posterior domain exhibits fluid-like behavior due to elevated cellular motility, while the anterior region remains more elastic \cite{serwaneVivoQuantificationSpatially2017a, mongeraFluidtosolidJammingTransition2018}.